 The government income figures are either set amounts or percentage changes, which apply to everyone.
 Savings and expenses are relevant to individuals and we cannot estimate or guess their increases or decreases.
 Please email or write to us and we’ll review your financial assessment.
 We cannot accept figures over the telephone.

-Essex County Council has taken the decision to review expenses and will now only consider expenses which are directly linked to your disability and not funded by any care you receive from us, as directed by your social worker.
+We will consider expenses which are directly linked to your disability and not funded by any care you receive from us, as directed by your social worker if you are in receipt of a disability benefit.
 If you consider that your expenses are linked your disability and want us to reconsider them, you must contact us and we will put you in touch with an Adult Social Care representative who will discuss your care needs, care plan and financial assessment outcome.

 Why has my assessed charge decreased / increased more than in previous years?

 There are several factors which can affect your assessed charge issued by the government and Essex County Council.
 This means the outcome of an annual reassessment will vary from year to year and will never be the same.
 Please see information above about changes from 9 April 2018.

 I have a financial representative, why did you send a letter to me?

 If you would like your letters sent to your financial representative, you will need to make this clear when completing your financial assessment, otherwise they will be sent to you.
 You can also nominate a representative to speak to us on your behalf.